francoispqt/gojay/gojay/README.md

 ### Basic command

-The basic command is strait forward and easy to use:
+The basic command is straightforward and easy to use:
 ```sh
 gojay github.com/some/package TypeA,TypeB,TypeC output.go
 ```